krunal039/Case-Template/README.md

   _What actually happens?_

 - **Remediation Steps Already Taken** [Required]:
-  _Describe what has been attempted before raising this ticket (e.g., cache cleared, retried in another browser, feature re-deployed)_
+  _Describe what has been attempted before raising this ticket (e.g., cache cleared, retried in another browser, recreated community/page etc...)_

 ---